subdiduntil2/Robotics2_ECE_NTUA/README.md

 # Robotics2_ECE_NTUA
-Theoretical &amp; Lab Assignments on Robotics II course [2021-2022]
+This repository includes the Theoretical &amp; Lab Assignments on Robotics II course of ECE NTUA [2021-2022]